tspannhw/druid-hadoop-inputformat/README.md

 ### Example

-Here's an example of creating an RDD in Spark:
+Java example of how to directly read Druid deep storage into a Spark RDD:

 ```java
 final JobConf jobConf = new JobConf();